Lolcat: Recurring characters

 "Ceiling Cat" is a character spawned by the meme.
 The original image was an image macro with a picture of a cat looking out of a hole in a ceiling, captioned "Ceiling Cat is watching you masturbate."
 There followed numerous examples with the format "Ceiling Cat is watching you [verb ending in / rhyming with -ate]" with Ceiling Cat superimposed in the upper left hand corner of an image macro depicting the appropriate action.
 The underlying theme is that the cat is looking down on one, almost in a form of judgment.

 "Ceiling Cat" and the corresponding "Basement Cat" (a black cat who lives in the basement) are said to represent good and evil in the lolcat universe, and in some cases God and Satan, as in the LOLCat Bible Translation Project.
+Limecat was also created either around this time or earlier.